How to choose the right field hockey stick

 Hockey sticks used for indoor and outdoor field hockey are very different.
 The former is much thinner and lighter compared to the latter since faster speed while better control is needed with the indoor game.

-Although you want the best among all the sticks there is, it is still important to consider how much you are willing to spend on one.
+Although you want the best among all the sticks there are, it is still important to consider how much you are willing to spend on one.
 There are hockey sticks available for less than $100, but the most expensive ones are around $300.

 There are four classifications of field hockey sticks: beginner, intermediate, advanced, and elite.
 As the skill level goes up, the composition also increases.
 Purchase the type of stick that suits your skill level.
 So, if you are just starting with field hockey, do not expect that you would be able to learn the fundamentals of the game using an elite stick.